garam masala made with Indian spices

 • Pick and discard stones and debris from all the spices.

-• Heat a pan & add cardamoms, bay leaf, star anise, nutmeg, mace, cinnamon, cloves and pepper.
+• A word of caution- do not toast the spices on high heat or burn them.
+Heat a pan & add cardamoms, bay leaf, star anise, nutmeg, mace, cinnamon, cloves and pepper.

-• Roast them on a low to medium heat without burning until they begin to smell good.
-Transfer to a plate.
+• Roast them on a low heat without burning until they begin to smell good & turn crunchy.
+Transfer to a large tray/plate.

-• Then add coriander seeds and roast until they smell good.
+• Add coriander seeds and roast on a low heat until they turn slightly deep golden or light brown but not burnt.
+They smell good & turn crunchy when they are ready.
 Transfer this as well to the plate.

 • Transfer to the same plate and cool completely.

-• Add all of these spices to a spice grinder jar.
-Powder finely.
+• Add all these spices to a spice grinder jar.
+Grind to a fine powder, in intervals of 40 to 60 seconds.

 Notes